legastero/stanza/docs/Using_Stream_Management.md

 Second, we are looking at the `viaCarbon` flag to distinguish if this was a message sent locally, or it came from a [XEP-0280 message carbon](https://xmpp.org/extensions/xep-0280.html).
 If it came from a carbon, then the server has clearly received the original message.

-Third, we are storing three flags to represent multiple situations:
+Third, we are storing four flags to represent multiple situations:

 -   The server has received our message.
 -   If we are sending a message to a MUC, the MUC service has received our message.
+-   The network connection was down when we tried to send the message.
 -   The message failed to send entirely.
+-   We are attempting to (automatically) resend the message.

 Since MUCs are a very common use case, tracking that your message made it to the room, and not just to your server, is a good practice.
 MUCs reflect the messages you send back to you, so that state